maRT1gaS/cloudflare-docs/content/ddos-protection/managed-rulesets/network/configure-dashboard.md

 title: Configure the Managed Ruleset in the dashboard
 pcx-content-type: how-to
 weight: 1
+meta:
+  title: Configure Network-layer DDoS Attack Protection in the dashboard
 ---

 # Configure Network-layer DDoS Attack Protection in the dashboard